 (2) Obstacles Next to Roof Edge

 Sometimes roof hatches or mechanical equipment where workers need to access are next to the roof edge.
-Consequently, there may be limited room to provide fall protection based upon poor initial design, according to this roofing company.
+Consequently, there may be limited room to provide parapet fall protection based upon poor initial design, according to this roofing company.
 One possible solution is a custom-fabricated railing section which wraps around the obstacle with an appropriate shaped section to provide a barrier between the obstacle and the leading edge.
 Go here for more customized guardrail solution details.

 (3) Interior Obstacles